sonnywerb/Train-Reservation/README.md

-CS336 Principles of Information & Data Management Summer 2020

-GROUP 19: ERIC C., DERRICK S., GREGORY G.

-Implemented a website and database that allowed users to view and make reservations for train schedule.
+Implemented a website with database connectivity that allowed users to view and make reservations for train schedules.
 (AWS Instance Stopped)

 Video Demo Link (Youtube):